By the end of this chapter you'll be able to…

 What This Chapter Covers

-• Recap of Cartesian plane
+• Recap of the Cartesian plane

 • Applications